 Feature Articles: Food, Fitness and Cooking and Produce

-Drying a great way to preserve summer berries
+Drying is a great way to preserve summer berries

-Janet Hackert, Regional Nutrition and Health Education Specialist, University of Missouri Extension
+Janet Hackert, Nutrition and Health Education Specialist, Harrison County, University of Missouri Extension

 Summer is a great time for berries.
 If you have extra berries that you’re not sure what to do with, consider drying some of them.

-To dehydrate, simply place whole berries in a single layer on dehydrator trays (so they do not touch) and dehydrate at 135 to 140 degrees F for 24 to 36 hours.
-For ¼ to ⅜ inch strawberry slices, dehydrate for seven to 15 hours or until dry, leathery and crisp.
-Other smaller, round berries should rattle when dry.
-After dehydrating, let berries cool for 30 to 60 minutes.
-Do not let dried berries sit too long, or they may begin to pick up moisture from the room air.
+To dehydrate, simply place whole berries in a single layer on dehydrator trays (so they do not touch) and dehydrate at 135-140 degrees F for 24-36 hours.
+For 1/4 to 3/8 inch strawberry slices, dehydrate for 7-15 hours or until dry, leathery and crisp.
+Smaller round berries should rattle when dry.
+After dehydrating, let berries cool for 30-60 minutes.
+Do not let dried berries sit too long or they may begin to pick up moisture from the room air.

 Next, condition the fruit.
-This helps distribute the moisture more evenly throughout the container to avoid moisture build up in any one part.
+This helps distribute the moisture more evenly throughout the container to avoid moisture build-up in any one part.
 If moisture does build up, mold and other spoilage could occur.
-Simply pack cool berries loosely in sealed plastic or glass containers and store for seven to 10 days, shaking daily to separate pieces.
-With each shaking, moisture distribution will even out more.
+Simply pack cool berries loosely in sealed plastic or glass containers and store for 7-10 days, shaking daily to separate pieces.
+Moisture distribution will even out more with each shaking.
 If condensation shows up, re-dry and condition again.